moowahaha/SeleniumConf2012/README.md

 ### Libraries & Verification

-Once Ruby and Firefox are installed, perform the following steps to install the Ruby libraries...
+Once Ruby and Firefox are installed, perform the following steps to install the Ruby libraries and tests...

 * Either clone this repository with [Git](http://git-scm.com/download) (`git clone git://github.com/moowahaha/SeleniumConf2012.git`) or download the latest zipped version from [here](https://github.com/moowahaha/SeleniumConf2012/zipball/master).